pgroonga/pgroonga.github.io/how-to/laravel.md

 ### Blade

-Let’s create a Blade file that will display the data  returned from `index` and `search` method of our `PostController` class to render a view:
+Let's create a Blade file that will display the data  returned from `index` and `search` method of our `PostController` class to render a view:

 First, we will change Breeze default `resources/views/layouts/guest.blade.php` template like this: